thaiq8nguyen/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+*Adaptive websites contains media queries to accomodate specific screen sizes at their breakpoints.
+Responsive websites are build on responsive units and media queries to support a vast number of devices creating a seamless experices.*

 2. Describe what it means to be mobile first vs desktop first.

+*Mobile first design begins with building a web page to be viewed on mobile phones at a certain breakpoints using `min-width`.
+On the other hand, desktop first design starts with building a web page for desktop devices using `max-width` and expands the design to support tablets, and mobiles.*

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+*This `font-size` makes it easier to compute pixel sizes using `rem` units.
+62.5% is equal to 10px font-size.*

 4. How would you describe preprocessing to someone new to CSS?

+*Preprocessing translates CSS written in LESS, SASS, Stylus into native CSS files that a browser could understand.
+This allows greater flexibility to organize and reuse CSS codes throughout the project.*

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+*Since precocessing involves more separate files, it takes practice to make a mental model on how to organize them efficiently.
+My favorite concept is nesting related CSS properties under a common parent container.*

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.